Where our food comes from?

 Merja Nieminen – Gardener

 I am a gardener and a painter working at the Långötorp garden.
 When we ten years ago moved to Långötorp with my husband we would only grow vegetables for ourselves.
-Now, because we got “a little” excited, our garden is already 2000 square meters big.
-We grow organically about hundred different species of vegetables.
+Now, because we got “a little” excited, our garden has grown considerably.
+We grow organically about hundred different species of vegetables and herbs.
 For us it is very important to take care of the beautiful land which we are gratefully able to be gardening.
 Both making art and having a garden for me represent two different sides of the same thing.
 They are both encouraging and motivating due to their endless possibilities and the changing nature of them.
 I noticed Toni’s pictures on Instagram and thought that something really wonderful is happening.
-The minute Grön opened it’s doors I called Toni.
-He actually knew our produceway back when he was working at Sundman’s, where we delivered two-three times a week.
+The minute Grön opened its doors I called Toni.
+He actually knew our produce before when he was working at Sundman’s, where we delivered two-three times a week.

 Arda Yildirim – Barista, content producer